Articles

 By Gord Gadsden

-Pan your mouse cursor from left to right over the series of thumbnails below to see the full sized map below to track this species' spread.
+Click from left to right over the series of thumbnails below to see the full sized map below to track this species' spread beginning in 2005 and ending in October of 2011.
 Each dot's corresponding colour indicates the maximum number, at one time, of the species recorded in that area during the calendar year.

 Back to Top